ngobjects/ng-objects/README.md

 ng-objects is an open source web framework heavily based on concepts from Apple's WebObjects (WO) framework.
 It aims to:

-1. Extract the best concepts of WO and project Wonder (including the Ajax-framework, for client side interaction) and use them in a new, modern library.
+1. Extract the best concepts of WO and project Wonder (including the Ajax-framework, with it's partial component rendering) and use them in a new, modern library.

 2. Not be a WO clone but _familiar_ to a WO programmer and thus easy to migrate existing WO code to.
 While WO is great, there have been two decades of improvements in software design and web development since WO's last official release.